dimagi/commcare-hq/corehq/apps/userreports/README.md

 Property        | Description
 --------------- | -----------
 datatype        | The datatype of the indicator.
-Current valid choices are: "date", "datetime", "string", and "integer". is_nullable     | Whether the database column should allow null values. is_primary_key  | Whether the database column should be (part of?) the primary key.
+Current valid choices are: "date", "datetime", "string", "decimal", and "integer". is_nullable     | Whether the database column should allow null values. is_primary_key  | Whether the database column should be (part of?) the primary key.
 (TODO: this needs to be confirmed) expression      | Any expression.